 Also, in the rules of bike karma law, if you buy a stolen bike then it’s only a matter of time until it gets stolen back.
 Also, buying a stolen bike is illegal, and if the police catch you doing so you’ll be in deep trouble.
 So it’s better not to risk it.

 The price you should pay really depends on where you’re choosing to buy your bike from, how new it is, what conditions it’s in, and the type of bike you want to buy.
 Personally, I wouldn’t recommend spending less than 50 euro – if it’s cheaper than that, then it’s almost definitely stolen, or about to fall apart.

-For a brand new bike from a shop, you could be looking at several hundred euro, with prices generally starting around 200 euro.
+For a brand new bike from a shop, you could be looking at several hundred euros, with prices generally starting around 200 euros.
 100 euro would get you a decent second-hand bike.
 It might not be the shiniest, but it will do the job and get you from A to B without losing a tire.
 For those looking to splurge prices can go as high as 2.000 euro

 Different types of Bikes